Thinking about an EPQ?

-Choose a topic which really interests you and you want to find out more about.
+Choose a topic which really interests you and one you want to find out more about.

-Make sure the research question you choose is manageable – and make sure you have enough time available and the skills required to complete the question.
+Make sure the research question you choose is manageable – and make sure that you have enough time and the skills required to complete the question.

 Refer to the assessment criteria to make sure that your project will fulfil the requirements.

 Don’t forget to ask for help when needed – your supervisor is there to support you through the project.